zulip/docker-zulip/README.md

 `zulip` container startup script will generate a self-signed certificate and install it in that directory).

-**Loadbalancer**.
+**Load balancer**.
 To tell Zulip it's behind a loadbalancer, you can set `LOADBALANCER_IPS` to a comma-separated list of IPs.
-This will tell Zulip to pass the real IP of the client instead of the IP of the loadbalancer itself.
+This will tell Zulip to pass the real IP of the client instead of the IP of the loadbalancer itself by [setting the IPs][configuring-zulip-to-trust-proxies] under `[loadbalancer]` in `zulip.conf`.

 ### Manual configuration